skyflowapi/skyflow-node/samples/README.md

 2. For Name, enter **Test-Node-Sdk-Sample**.
 For Roles, choose Roles corresponding to the action.
 3. Click **Create**.
 Your browser downloads a **credentials.json** file.
 Keep this file secure, as you'll need it in the next steps.

-### Different types of functionalities of Java-Sdk
+### Different types of functionalities of Node-Sdk
 - [**Detokenize**](vault-api/Detokenize.ts)
     - Detokenize the data token from the vault.
     - Make sure the token is of the data which exists in the Vault.
 If not so please make use of [insert_sample.py](insert_sample.py) to insert the data in the data and use this token for detokenization.